Ishmam156/RockPaperScissors/README.md

-# Rock, Paper & Scissors - Console
+# Rock, Paper & Scissors

-A simple JS console based Rock, Paper & Scissors game.
+A simple JS game of Rock, Paper & Scissors played in the browser.

 ## Live Link